Scotchester/jellybeans/_posts/2025-04-20-jet-puffed-jelly-beans.md

 but the schedule can't always work out perfectly, can it?
-If you like marshmallow, these are worth checking out, but let's hope for some more interesting new releases next year (Spoiler alert: I'm holding over two sets with longer shelf life that I'm pretty excited about.)
+If you like marshmallow, these are worth checking out, but let's hope for some more interesting new releases next year (Spoiler alert: I'm holding over two sets with a longer shelf life that I'm pretty excited about.)
 See you then!